khaustova/token_hunter/README.md

 I personally use this application to trade new Solana tokens, executing a few trades per week with a success rate of around 65–70%.
 However, I do not publicly share my trading algorithms or provide guidance on them, as I do not wish to assume such responsibility.

-Yes, the application works and can generate modest profits, but wrong settings + meme coins risks = you could lose everything.
+Yes, it works and can generate modest profits, but wrong settings + meme coins risks = you could lose everything.

 ## Integrated Services